 Recognizing the National Day for Truth and Reconciliation

 September 30th marks the National Day for Truth and Reconciliation in Canada.
-As proud Canadians, it’s important to remember, support and celebrate our Indigenous peoples.
-These communities are the foundation of our country and helped create life as we know it today.
+As proud Canadians, let us remember, support, and celebrate our Indigenous peoples, who are the very bedrock of our nation and have played a vital role in shaping the world we live in today.

 Here are a few steps you can take today to walk together on a shared path towards reconciliation:

-The Government of Canada announced last year that this day will honour the lost children and Survivors of residential schools, their families and communities.
+In June 2023, the Canadian government declared that this day would be dedicated to honoring the lost children and survivors of residential schools, along with their families and communities.

-How to show your support and get involved
+Ways to express your support and actively participate

-This day is for action, remembrance, reflection and learning about the colonial history of the lands we live on.
-Whatever you can do to show your support and get involved with your local Indigenous communities is a step forward.
+This day calls for action, remembrance, introspection, and gaining knowledge about the colonial history of the territories we inhabit.
+Any effort you make to demonstrate your support and engage with our nearby Indigenous communities is a significant stride in the right direction.

 • Educate yourself and others: Explore and learn about the rich and diverse cultures, voices, experiences and histories of First Nations, Inuit and Métis peoples.